codl/chitter-ops/README.markdown

 because toots are (indefinitely?) cached on remote servers with whatever media url was appropriate at the time, the following locations should continue serving or redirecting to the canonical location for media:

 * `https://media.chitter.xyz/` current canonical URL
-* `https://media-b.chitter.xyz/` occasionally used when rotating servers. served by bunnycdn identically to the other one
+* `https://media-b.chitter.xyz/` was occasionally used when rotating servers. served by bunnycdn identically to the other one
-* `https://chitter-media.codl.fr/` served by `they`, redirects
+* `https://chitter-media.codl.fr/` points to `tempo`, which `301 Permanent Redirect`s to `media.chitter.xyz`
 * `https://chitter.xyz/system/` currently 404s 😕

 ## [status](https://github.com/codl/status.chitter.xyz)